Baree, Son of Kazan (1918 film): Cast

+Production

+For a scene using a 30 foot feet-first jump into water a stuntwoman was used for Shipman, but she was pregnant so Shipman did the stunt in her place on the condition that the stuntwoman was still paid.
+A black horse with papier-mâché horns was used as a moose and Alaskan Malamutes were used for wolves.

 Reception

 Curwood's adventure books were popular and films based on them were well received.

 But in this period, city and state film censorship boards often made cuts before allowing screening of films within their jurisdictions.
 Like many American films of the time, Baree, Son of Kazan was subject to restrictions and cuts that reduced the violence between the men, attacks on Nepeese, and the sexual suggestiveness of the factor toward her.

 For example, the Chicago Board of Censors cut, in Reel 2, the intertitle "I guess I'm about through with you"; and made numerous cuts in Reel 4: all but the first and last fight scenes between McTaggart and Nepeese, where he suggestively leers at her; reduces the length by half of the fight scenes between men, cuts the shooting of Perriot, cut all struggle scenes except first and last, the intertitle "From now on you belong to me", and the arson scene.